 Hiring remote workers to help grow your business is an exciting part of entrepreneurship.
 It represents growth of the business and an expansion of your own useful hours as a small business owner.
 However, it also means controlling spending on projects.
 Unfortunately, you cannot simply hire remote workers and walk away.
-You (or someone you delegate to) must be able to monitor the amount of money spent on the projects assigned to your remote workers, especially if your workers are paid by the hour.
+You (or someone you delegate to) must be able to monitor the amount of money spent on the projects assigned to remote workers, especially if workers are paid by the hour.

 It isn’t uncommon for project spending to get out of control if left unmanaged.
 This post will walk you through the necessary steps to make sure that doesn’t happen.
-Controlling spending on projects performed by your remote workers don’t have to be complicated or take up a lot of time.
+Controlling spending on projects performed by remote workers don’t have to be complicated or take up a lot of time.
 Follow this outline from the beginning of every project to ensure your spending is right where you expect it to be.

 Why you should be Concerned with Controlling Spending on Projects